 Recent legislation (AB 617) directed the California Air Resources Board (CARB) to establish the Community Air Protection Program to reduce exposure in communities most affected by air pollution.
 The goal is to prioritize air quality improvements in California’s most polluted communities through enhanced monitoring and targeted deployment of cleaner technologies, with expanded community participation.

-- Community selection is based on data from a statewide screening tool, low-income areas, public outreach, and other data sets and tools.
+- Community selection is based on data from a statewide screening tool (CalEnviroScreen), low-income areas, public outreach, and other data sets and tools.
 Communities can also nominate themselves.

 - For many regions, including Santa Barbara County, provide funding to replace dirtier diesel engines and equipment with cleaner ones.